nfront/global-styles/README.md

 # global-styles

-A `React`-based package for creating independent global CSS styles, and automatically placing them at the top of the `<head>` element.
+A package for creating independent global CSS styles, and automatically placing them at the top of the `<head>` element.

 This package was originally created to be used together with [gatsby-plugin-global-styles](https://github.com/nfront/gatsby-plugin-global-styles).